-Staying in the downtown districts of cities we visit offer us plenty of chances to explore.
+Staying in the downtown districts of cities we visit offers us plenty of chances to explore.
 Each destination has its own flavor and character.
-Often, we find nearby neighborhoods that are within walking distance, but offer a completely different taste of the city.
+Often, we find nearby neighborhoods that are within walking distance but offer a completely different taste of the city.
 This was certainly the case in Dubuque, Iowa.
 Just a few blocks from our stomping ground, we located the Millwork District.
 Made up of just over a dozen square blocks, this historic section is teeming with local life.
-Breakfast at Inspire Cafe would give us an opportunity to mingle with some of the locals, while enjoying the industrial chic design.
+Breakfast at Inspire Cafe would give us an opportunity to mingle with some of the locals while enjoying the industrial-chic design.

 We want to thank Travel Dubuque and Inspire Cafe for their hospitality.
 Rest assured all opinions are our own.

 When we make our itinerary, we always try to find places where the local life shines.
 Usually, this leads us to locally owned spaces.
 Quite often it opens up the door to new friendships, as well.
 Inspire Cafe is housed in one of the historic buildings of this area and has done a good job of embracing the industrial space.
 Of course, since we hadn’t had our coffee yet, first things first.
 They offer up a nice choice of caffeinated drinks.
 We picked our drinks and waited patiently for our morning go-go juice.

 Enjoying the Calm

 While we were ordering, we picked our breakfast eats, as well.
 Since we had arrived right at opening time, we had the place almost all to ourselves.
 Of course, this would change by the time we finished.
 If you are an early riser, use it to your advantage to get the best service.
 We found the perfect seating spot and relaxed in this tranquil setting.
 Their space is a nice mix of Industrial Chic and Zen.
 With plenty of windows, it creates a bright and cheery atmosphere.